jklemens90/Terraform/Three Tier Architecture/README.md

 *In Progress*

-The purpose of the project is to create a three tier architecture in AWS for a Microsoft Windows Environment.
-Architecture should be highly available and redundant.
-This will be accomplished with use of load balancers and a failover for the SQL Server instances.
+The purpose of the project is to create a highly available three-tier architecture in AWS for a Microsoft Windows Environment.
+This will be accomplished by implementing a Multi-AZ architecture, use of load balancers, and a failover for the SQL Server instances.

 Features yet to be implemented-